webosose/website/content/en/docs/tutorials/native-apps/developing-native-apps.md

 A brief explanation of the above file:

+- Line(1) : Include `MyOpenGLWindow.h` header file which has `OpenGLSurface` type window class.
-- Line(1) : Include "ServiceRequest.h" header file which has methods that can call services based on luna-service2.
+- Line(2) : Include `ServiceRequest.h` header file which has member functions that can call services based on luna-service2.
-- Line(2~6) : Include Qt header files.
+- Line(3~6) : Include Qt header files.
-- Line(10) : `argv[1]` holds the value that SAM gives to the native app when the app is first launched.
+- Line(11) : `argv[1]` holds the value that SAM gives to the native app when the app is first launched.
 The value passed as "params" in SAM's `launch` method call can be received as "parameters", and the lifecycle "event" of the native app comes up as "launch".
-- Line(12~23) : Create QApplication and QLabel.
-Set label's position, font-size and style.
-After that, display the label.
+- Line(13~17) : Create a MyOpenGLWindow object.
+Set the window's size and display the text on the screen.
-- Line(25~26) : Declare a ServiceRequest object and call the `registerApp()` function.
+- Line(19~20) : Create a ServiceRequest object and call the `registerApp()` function.
-- Line(29~31) : Use `QWindow::Handle()` to get QPlatformWindow from QLabel.
+- Line(22) : Use `QWindow::Handle()` to get QPlatformWindow from MyOpenGLWindow.
 Set "appId" to the window.
-- Line(33) : Enters the main event loop and waits until `exit()` is called, then returns the value that was set to `exit(): 0` if `exit()` is called via `quit()`.
+- Line(24) : Enters the main event loop and waits until `exit()` is called, then returns the value that was set to `exit(): 0` if `exit()` is called via `quit()`.

-For detailed information on Qt, see [Qt Documentation](http://doc.qt.io/).
+For detailed information on Qt, see [Qt documentation](http://doc.qt.io/).

 ### README.md